gmacario/doc/source/android_api.rst

 - *sectionWillLoad* just before the webpage will start to load
 - *sectionOnViewCreate(ViewGroup view)* when the fragment is first created
 - *boolean isInsideWebView(MotionEvent ev)* whenever a touch event for the webview happens, can be used to return block events to be trapped by webview.
 - *sectionFragmentWillPause* triggered by fragment's onPause
 - *sectionFragmentWillResume* triggered by fragment's onResume
 - *sectionFragmentOnActivityResult* triggered by fragment's onActivityResult
 - *sectionFragmentOnSaveInstanceState* triggered by fragment onSaveInstanceState
 - *sectionFragmentOnCreateView* triggered by fragment View Creation during inflation
+- *actionbarRightButtonAction* triggered whenever the right button is pressed in the actionbar